 Gain the knowledge and experience to become an effective early childhood educator.
 Field experiences allow you to practice the application of your coursework under the supervision of highly qualified practitioners.

 A degree in Early Childhood Education leads to initial licensure as a teacher of early childhood, grades Pre-K-2.
-After completing this program you may qualify for a variety of positions working with young children in pre-schools, kindergartens, and grades one through two.
+After completing this program you may qualify for a variety of positions working with young children in pre-school, kindergarten, and grades one through two.
 Within the major, students are prepared to meet children’s special and unique needs in regular early childhood settings.

 Students in the Early Childhood Education major must also choose a Liberal Arts major to complement their professional studies:

 You will be in the field each year of your educational program to gain experience in a variety of settings with an array of age groups, learning abilities, and populations.
 In your first and second year, you will be in the classroom one day a week over the course of a semester.
 During your junior year you are required to complete a minimum of 150 hours of practicum work at the preschool/kindergarten level OR a minimum of 200 hours of practicum work in grades 1 or 2.